Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

     - Value:

       - Minimum ADA
-      - Any additional ADA required for the transaction //(see @out_ref of Merchant Multi-validator in Section 3.3.2.2.1)
+      - Any ADA required for the transaction.

 ==== Outputs
 \